Academic & Research Interests

 My experience in the REU program was my first in-depth exposure to what mathematical research is like, along with other accompanying aspects.
 I had the opportunity to conduct research on an applied mathematics project, which ultimately culminated in my Senior Honors Thesis.

 As mentioned, my experience in the REU program ultimately piqued my interest in geographic information systems and sciences (GIS).
-Since my initial exposure, I obtained a GIS Certificate from the WSU Division of Graduate & Continuing Education, and have continued my higher education journey by earning a Master’s degree in the Geospatial Information Sciences program at the University of Texas at Dallas.
+Since my initial exposure, I obtained a GIS Certificate from the WSU Division of Graduate & Continuing Education, and have continued my higher education journey by earning a Master of Science in the Geospatial Information Sciences program at the University of Texas at Dallas.

 My current research interests are geospatial information sciences-related with an emphasis in applied mathematics and spatial statistics.
 Other areas of interest include: spatial analysis, optimization, and operations research and modeling.